RickKotlarz/Security-Copilot-Plugins-dev/Prompt Engineering Workshop/Module 4 - Refining Reasoning and Response with Markdown/readme.md

 ![Image](./images/009_module4_create_promptbook_part_1.png)

 Once the Promptbook window appears, I’ll enter an appropriate name, tags, and description.
-Notice that the "Plugins" section lists the plugin that was executed for this prompt.
+Notice that the `Plugins` section lists the `Get mailbox rules` plugin that was executed during the execution of this prompt.

 Before saving, I’ll edit the prompt by clicking the pencil icon in the top right corner of the prompt.

 ![Image](./images/010_module4_create_promptbook_part_2.png)

-To edit the prompt, copy and remove `/GetMailboxRulesForAllUsers` from the top.
-Then, search for it in the Skills menu.
+Now I'll copy and remove `/GetMailboxRulesForAllUsers` from the top of this prompt followed by selecting the `Skills` menu icon.

 ![Image](./images/011_module4_create_promptbook_part_3.png)

-Once located, selecting the `GetMailboxRulesForAllUsers` skill will add it to the Promptbook
+I can either search for the `GetMailboxRulesForAllUsers` skill or simply scroll until until I find it.
+Once selected, the skill will be added to the Promptbook.

 ![Image](./images/012_module4_create_promptbook_part_4.png)